apache/iceberg/format/spec.md

 Default values are added to struct fields in v3.
 * The `write-default` is a forward-compatible change because it is only used at write time.
 Old writers will fail because the field is missing.
 * Tables with `initial-default` will be read correctly by older readers if `initial-default` is always null for optional fields.
 Otherwise, old readers will default optional columns with null.
-Old readers will fail to read required fields that have an `initial-default` because the default is not supported, when reading data files that are missing the required fields.
+Old readers will fail to read required fields which are populated by `initial-default` because that default is not supported.

 ### Version 2